 HDCP 2.2 –This is a copy protection technology aimed to prevent piracy.
-Ultimately all elements in your setup need to support it in order for 4K content to play.
-All of the 4K Blu-ray players in our round-up do that – but just be sure the HDMI port you use on your TV or AV receiver does as well.
+Ultimately all elements in your set-up need to support it in order for 4K content to play.
+All of the 4K Blu-ray players in our round-up have HDCP 2.2 – but make sure the HDMI port you use on your TV or AV receiver does as well.

-HDMI 2.0 – HDMI 2.0 is the most recent HDMI standard, which brought with it a few upgrades that will make a difference to viewing in 4K.
-This includes 50Hz and 60Hz refresh rates, 10-bit and 12-bit colour depth, plus improved audio support.
+HDMI 2.0 – HDMI 2.0 is the most recent HDMI standard, with a few upgrades that make a difference to viewing in 4K.
+These include 50Hz and 60Hz refresh rates, 10-bit and 12-bit colour depth, plus improved audio support.
 As with HDCP2.2, you’ll want to ensure all components in your system feature it – some devices may only have certain ports that use it, so double check you’re using the right one.

-HDR – High dynamic range is a picture processing feature that is steadily going hand-in-hand with 4K, allowing for bolder colours, brighter whites and improved detail in shadows and highlights.
+HDR – High dynamic range is a picture processing feature that is progressing hand-in-hand with 4K, enabling bolder colours, brighter whites and improved detail in shadows and highlights.

 Related: What is HDMI ARC?